Foreign aid to Francophone West Africa: French aid to Francophone African countries

 France has historically been the most significant donor to Francophone West Africa.
 French aid to the region has been deeply embedded in post-colonial economic structures, political alliances, and strategic interests.

+After decolonisation, French aid policy was heavily concentrated on Francophone Africa, with some two-thirds of French aid going to France's former colonies in sub-Saharan Africa.

 During the Cold War, France provided extensive financial and military support to its former colonies to maintain geopolitical influence and counter Soviet or American intervention in Africa.
 This support included direct budgetary aid, technical assistance, and infrastructural investments.

 The CFA franc, two currencies used by 14 African countries, remains a key mechanism of French economic influence.
 It was created when 12 of those countries were still colonies and after being pegged to the French Franc, is now bound to the Euro.
 While proponents argue that it ensures financial stability, critics view it as a tool of neocolonial control that restricts monetary sovereignty.

 French aid is often delivered through institutions such as the "Agence Française de Développement" (AFD) and multilateral frameworks like the European Union's development programs.
 In recent years, France has emphasized aid for education, healthcare, climate resilience, and counter-terrorism efforts in the Sahel.

+By 2011, the multilateral component of French aid accounted for 33% of total ODA.

 However, French aid policies have been criticized for perpetuating economic dependency and favoring French business interests.
 The concept of "Françafrique"—a term describing France's continued economic and political dominance in its former colonies—remains a contentious issue.

 Some argue that French-backed projects often prioritize the interests of French multinational corporations over local economic development.

 Despite these challenges, France has periodically reformed its aid approach.
 In 2017, French President Emmanuel Macron announced initiatives aimed at reducing direct budgetary support and focusing on partnerships that promote local entrepreneurship and private sector investment.